didier-durand/qstensils/README.md

 [here](https://github.com/didier-durand/qstensils/issues) if you have a need or idea!

 We currently provide the following utilities:
-1. [q_list_applications](doc/q_list_applications.md) to inventory the applications existing in a given AWS account.
+1. [q_list_applications](doc/q_list_applications.md) to inventory the applications existing in a given region of an AWS account.
 The returned json structure details the various components (indices, data source, retrievers, etc.) of those Amazon Q applications.
-2. [q_list_data_source_sync_jobs](doc/q_list_data_source_sync_jobs.md) to list the history of index synchronization jobs executed on a given
-Q data source.
+2. [q_list_data_source_sync_jobs](doc/q_list_data_source_sync_jobs.md) to list the history of index synchronization jobs executed on a given Q data source.
 This script adds additional metric like total job duration, document scan rate and average scan duration per document.
 3. [q_list_documents](doc/q_list_documents.md) to list all the documents of an Amazon Q index and get all their associated metadata, in particular their status.
 The returned list can be filtered (via inclusion or exclusion) to return only a fraction of those documents for example based on their indexing status.